awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-identify.md

 There are two SSM documents that are used to identify or update out\-of\-compliance instances: `AWS-RunPatchBaseline` and `AWS-RunPatchBaselineAssociation`\.
 Each one is used by different processes, and their compliance results are available through different channels\.
 The following table outlines the differences between these documents\.

 **Note**
 Patch compliance data from Patch Manager can be sent to AWS Security Hub\.
 Security Hub gives you a comprehensive view of your high\-priority security alerts and compliance status\.
 It also monitors the patching status of your fleet\.
-For more information, see [Integration with AWS Security Hub](patch-manager-security-hub-integration.md)\.
+For more information, see [ AWS Security Hub integration with Patch Manager](patch-manager-security-hub-integration.md)\.

 |  | `AWS-RunPatchBaseline` | `AWS-RunPatchBaselineAssociation` |